-After all corrections marked on the manuscript have been made and the Thesis dissertation has been approved by the ProQuest administrator, the student may verify graduation status through the Campus Information System (CIS).
+After all corrections marked on the manuscript have been made and the Thesis Office issues a Format Approval, the student uploads the digital version according to ProQuest instructions.
+After the student receives notification the electronic thesis or dissertation has been approved by the ProQuest administrator, the student may verify graduation status through the Campus Information System (CIS).